Sutton Common Rovers F.C.: History

 The 2015–16 season saw the club exit the FA Cup in the Extra-Preliminary Round away at Croydon 5–1.
 The FA Vase saw the club reach the 4th Round Proper for the first time, after wins at Cobham 3–0 (2nd Qualifying Round); at Worthing Utd 1–0 (1st round Proper); at home to Beckenham Town 3–2 (2nd Rd) and at Eastbourne Town 3–2 (3rd Rd), before defeat at eventual semi-finalists Bowers & Pitsea 3–0 in the 4th Round.

 A run of five league wins from January to April saw the club threatened with relegation but points gained in the first half of the season helped them to finish 19th and ensure another season in the Combined Counties Premier Division.
 Prior to the start of the 2016–17 season the senior section was awarded full FA Charter Standard status.
 SCR finished the 2016–17 season mid-table in 12th.
 On 1 May 2017, SCR defeated Camberley Town 4–1 to win the club's first Southern Combination Challenge Cup.

 2017–18 saw the club introduce an U21 side into the newly formed Combined Counties League U21 division.
 The Reserves continue to play in the Surrey Elite League Reserve division.
 The senior side finished the season 3rd in the Combined Counties Premier Division, their most successful campaign for five seasons, narrowly missing out on promotion to the Isthmian League.
 They also reached the Challenge Cup semi-finals but were unable to defend their title.

 2018–19 was the most successful in the club's history, with a 2nd-placed finish in the Combined Counties Premier Division, behind champions Chertsey Town, and winning the Cherry Red Records Premier Challenge Cup, thanks to a 1–0 win over CB Hounslow Utd, in the final played at Windsor.
-The side also reached the Southern Combination Cup final, losing 4-2 after extra time to step 3 Walton Casuals.
+The side also reached the Southern Combination Cup final, losing 4–2 after extra time to Walton Casuals.

 The U23's won the Combined Counties Development Division, and reached the final of the Development Division Cup, and the Reserves won the Surrey Elite Reserve Division Cup, and the Surrey Elite Spring League Cup, and finished runners up in the Surrey Elite Reserve Division.

-Rovers were sitting in 8th spot in the table when the 2019/20 season was prematurely ended.
+Rovers were sitting in 8th spot in the table when the 2019–20 season was prematurely ended.
 They had also reached the 5th Round of the FA Vase for the first time in the clubs history.